membraneframework/membrane_ffmpeg_video_filter_plugin/README.md

 Currently only the TextOverlay element is implemented, based on [ffmpeg drawtext filter](https://ffmpeg.org/ffmpeg-filters.html#drawtext-1).
 This element enables adding text on top of given raw video frames.

+PRs with the implementation of other video filters are welcome!

 ## Installation

 The package can be installed by adding `membrane_ffmpeg_video_filter_plugin` to your list of dependencies in `mix.exs`: